PerkZz17/ATM-System/README.md

 [![Preview]](https://user-images.githubusercontent.com/66210711/170095272-9bc5ceab-60ce-4856-9294-6a33228e63c3.mp4)

-Yes yes it may have a few grammatical errors like you can see on the video, but im pretty lazy to correct them.
+<h3>Yes yes it may have a few grammatical errors like you can see on the video, but im pretty lazy to correct them.</h3>